PyDOS8/CLIPlusPlusPy/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability you can just the code (Any code added will be reviewed by AI) or go to the Github issues page
+To report a security vulnerability you can just fix the code (Any code added will be reviewed by AI) or go to the Github issues page